Best Price Promise

 Are there direct trains from Munich to Milan?

-The cheapest ticket for a train journey from Munich to Milan starts at €83.00, with the average price being around €147.97*.
-Ticket prices fluctuate based on when you book, the type of train service, and any discounts that may be available.
-Hence, check the latest prices to secure the best discounts.
-Enjoy economical and flexible travel choices.
+The lowest price for a train ticket from Munich to Milan is €100.25, with the average cost being around €218.22*.
+Ticket prices can change based on booking time, train service, and available discounts.
+Therefore, check the latest prices for the best discounts.
+Enjoy cost-effective and flexible travel choices.

 How often do trains run from Munich to Milan?